chauff/cse1500-web-transcripts/_lectures/design.md

 ### Who decides the HTML standard

-HTML is widely used, which makes standardisation a slow process.
+HTML is widely used, which makes standardization a slow process.
 Many different stakeholders are part of W3C's [Web Platform Working Group](https://www.w3.org/WebPlatform/WG/) (Microsoft, Google, Mozilla, Nokia, Baidu, Yandex, etc.).
 The standardization process of the W3C is elaborate, as a wide variety of stakeholders have to build consensus.
 Confusingly, a **W3C recommendation** is the highest level of standardization possible, before achieving it, a number of steps leading up to the recommendation are required:

 1. **Working Draft**: *a document that W3C has published for review by the community, including W3C Members, the public, and other technical organizations.*
 2. **Candidate Recommendation**: *a document that W3C believes has been widely reviewed and satisfies the Working Group's technical requirements.
 W3C publishes a Candidate Recommendation to gather implementation experience.*